+Report Title: POINT ARENA SCHOOLS

+Report Date: April 21, 2015

+Response by: Colleen Cross, District Superintendent

+1.1.1.1 Findings

-Report Title: POINT ARENA SCHOOLS Report Date: April 21, 2015 Response by: Board of Trustees 1.1.1.1 Findings I (we) agree with the findings numbered: F.1 and F.8 I (we) disagree wholly or partially with the findings numbered: F.2, F.3, F.4, F.5, F.6, F.7, F.9, F.10, F11 (please see attached report) Attach a statement specifying the findings or portions of the findings that are disputed, and include an explanation of the reasons therefor.
-1.1.1.2 Recommendations Recommendations numbered $\underline{F.1 - F.12 \text{ (all)}}$ have been implemented.
+I (we) agree with the findings numbered: F.1 and F.8

+I (we) disagree wholly or partially with the findings numbered: F.2, F.3, F.4, F.5, F.6, F.7, F.9, F.10, F11 (please see attached report)

+Attach a statement specifying the findings or portions of the findings that are disputed, and include an explanation of the reasons therefor.

+1.1.1.2 Recommendations

+Recommendations numbered $\underline{F.1} - \underline{F.12}$ (all) have been implemented.

 Attach a statement describing the implement actions.

-Recommendations numbered N/A (none) have not yet been implemented, but will be implemented in the future.
+Recommendations numbered $\underline{N/A \text{ (none)}}$ have not yet been implemented, but will be implemented in the future.

 Attach a statement with the schedule for implementation(s).

 Recommendations numbered N/A (none) require further analysis.

 Attach an explanation, and the scope and parameters of the analyses or studies, and a timeframe for the matter to be prepared for discussion by the officer or head of the agency or department being investigated or reviewed, including the governing body of the public agency when applicable.
 This timeframe shall not exceed six months from the date of publication of the grand jury report.

-Recommendations numbered $\underline{N/A}$ (none) will not be implemented because they are not warranted or are not reasonable.
+Recommendations numbered $\underline{N/A \text{ (none)}}$ will not be implemented because they are not warranted or are not reasonable.

 Attach an explanation.

-Signature: Ron Milu Date: May 14, 2015
+Signature: College Cross College City Date: 5-14-15